 The Bridge filming locations are mostly in Malmö.
 For the first season they were filming in Copenhagen as well but for practical and economic reasons they mostly stayed in Skåne for the other seasons.
 Most interior scenes were shot in the film studios of Ystad.
 But I love to share some places you can visit yourself in Malmö.

 Everything revolves around the bridge.
 It is also where the story begins.
 The bridge connects Sweden and Denmark since 2000.
 Malmö can be reached easiest from Kastrup, Copenhagen Airport.
 With the Öresundståg (train), it just takes 20 minutes to get to the other side.
 More about this bridge and the train can be found here.

-The bridge plays an important role in the tv series.
+The bridge plays an important role in the tv serie.
 Remember the last episode of the first season?
 When Martin, Jens and a young girl that is taken hostage by Jens, stand on the bridge and Saga tries to lie when she says Martin’s son is still alive?
 These scenes are captured in Pepparholm.
-This is an artificial island where the bridge becomes a tunnel.
+This is an artificial island where the bridge changes into a tunnel.

 When we see Laura sailing with her small boat in the first episode of the second season, we are in the small port of Limhamn.
 This is close to the Strand Hotel where Saga checks in for a two nights stay and some me-time.

 In Limhamn you also could find the old cement factory where the eco-terrorists were found dead in a container in the second season.
-Currently they are building apartments here.
+Nowadays there are apartments on this spot.
 For a good view of the bridge, go to Luftkastellet at Utsiktsvägen.